-<Content of Execution of the Independent Testing >
+<Content of the Performed Independent Testing >

-Based on the viewpoints of the independent testing, 12 items for the independent testing and 28 items for the sampling testing were executed.
+Based on the viewpoints of the independent testing, 14 items for the independent testing and 29 items for the sampling testing were performed.

-The outline of the main executed independent testing and corresponding viewpoints are shown in Table 7-2.
+The outline of the main independent testing performed and corresponding viewpoints are shown in Table 7-2.

-Table 7-2 Points of view for the Independent Testing
+Table 7-2 Viewpoints for the Independent Testing

-Points of view for the independent testing Outline of the independent testing 1 - By changing the authentication method and conditions, confirmed that the behaviours concerning the user account lock were as specified. - Confirmed that the access control was performed as specified when operating the internally stored documents from several interfaces.
+Viewpoints for the Independent Testing Outline of the Independent Testing 1 - By changing the authentication method and conditions, confirmed that the behaviours concerning the user account lock were as specified. - Confirmed that the access control was performed as specified when operating the internally stored documents from several interfaces.
 2 - Confirmed that the lockout process of accounts was performed as specified while normal users and administrators simultaneously log on. - Confirmed that the behaviours were as specified when user accounts were deleted while login status was maintained or when user privileges were changed.
 3 - Confirmed that the exception procedures were performed as specified if the TOE's boot sequence started while the HDD data had been corrupted. - Confirmed that the variously assumed exception procedures were performed as specified when an external authentication server was used. - Confirmed that the S/MIME and IPsec procedures were performed as specified when using the expired certificates. - Confirmed that the TOE's exception procedures were performed as specified when an unexpected access from the RC Gate was executed. - Confirmed, by the behaviours, whether any security problems existed in, when turning off the TOE during the job process, and then turning it on.